 Just coming from sipping hot chocolate, now desperately searching for skis in the cold: damages of over one million francs result from ski theft every year in Switzerland.
 The big question: who pays for the loss?
 Read what winter sports enthusiasts need to know about liability, ski insurance and ski rental.

-To some degree, it is organised groups that are causing trouble at Swiss ski areas: skis, poles and snowboards are being stolen more and more often.
+To some degree, it is organized groups that are causing trouble at Swiss ski areas: skis, poles and snowboards are being stolen more and more often.
 Thieves are active not only at racks in front of ski huts.
 They also take their loot from car roof racks.
 After the shock comes the question: Who pays for the stolen equipment?How contents insurance helps

 Protect skis from thieves